4PointSolutions/FluentFormsAPI/README.md

 * Retrieve OSGi bundles and install into your AEM server
 * Add starter to project using maven
 * Add AEM code to your project

+There is a [sample web application](spring/fluentforms-sample-web-app) that uses the Spring Boot starter library.
+There are also documents outlining the [Spring Beans provided by the starter library](spring/ConfigurationBeans.md)  and the [configuration properties](spring/ConfigurationProperties.md) that is uses.

 ## Java Client Library